Raleigh Croshaw: Family

 Raleigh's wife's name is unknown.

 He did not name or claim or receive a headright for his wife in his land grant (see above).
 She is not listed on the known passenger rolls of any ship from England to Virginia.
 She is not listed in any of the Lists of Living and Dead, generated after the 1622 Indian massacre.
 She is not with him in Elizabeth City in the 1623 Census/Muster of the Colony, from which most of the ship passenger rolls were generated, as there were very few surviving actual passenger lists or manifests from those early times.
 Since no reference exists to Crashaw's wife, nor any other person named Croshaw or Crashaw or the like, in land transactions, court records, nor any other records in Virginia from 1608 to 1625, she presumably died before he submitted his grant application, or may have never gone to Virginia in the first place, or as some people seem to believe, without any proof, she may have been an unnamed and unacknowledged Native woman.
 It is known that Raleigh sometimes traveled from Virginia to Bermuda, but unknown whether he may have also returned to England at any point.
 There is no evidence that he was in the entourage of John Rolfe and Pocahontas when they went to England in 1616 to be introduced to the Queen and Society.

 Katherine Crowshaw (Graves) (c 1585-1636), was too close to Raleigh's age to be his daughter, as was previously thought.
-She was the wife of Thomas Graves, who she married c 1604/5 in England.
+She was the wife of Thomas Graves, whom she married c 1604/5 in England.
 Their eldest son, also a Thomas Graves, was born ca 1606 in England.
 Katherine may have been a sister, or perhaps a cousin, maybe a daughter of his presumed relative Rev. William Crashaw.
 There is no known evidence of her birth date or place.